Circuit Breakers for External WMS Services

 Observability and State Transition Tracking

 A circuit breaker without telemetry is a black box.
-Track state transitions using structured logging or metrics:
+Track state transitions using a listener attached at instantiation:

 import pybreaker